-5. CONCLUSION
+5. Conclusion

 Social networks have three important empirical features: homophily, clustering and sparsity.
 This paper develops a structural model of network formation that generates homophily and clustering in equilibrium, generating sparse networks.
 Players belongs to different communities that affect their cost of linking and their probability of metting other individuals.

-FIGURE 2.
-Posterior predictions of number of links and triangles in the network
+Agents care about the composition of their links (homophily) and the number of common friends (clustering).
+The probability of meeting people in a different community decreases with the size of the network.
+These assumptions generate a sequence of meetings and link updates that in the long-run converges to a finite mixture of discrete exponential family random graphs and bernoulli links.